 conflict, empowerment, licensed practical nurses, organizational commitment, trust

 Copyright 2011 Mary B Carman - Tobin

-Carman-Tobin, Mary B..
-"Organizational commitment among licensed practical nurses: exploring associations with empowerment, conflict and trust." dissertation, University of Iowa, 2011.
+Carman-Tobin, Mary B. "Organizational commitment among licensed practical nurses: exploring associations with empowerment, conflict and trust."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.